atidyshirt/University/COSC264/notes.md

 ports using broadcast transmission.

 The advantage over a bus is that we cannot cut a cable to remove the signal.

+### IP Addressing

+- IP addresses have 32 bits (IPV4)
+- They are suppost to be worldwide unique
+    - This is not really true anymore with NAT
+- IP addresses are written in dotted decimal notation
+> 130.149.99.77
+- They have internal structure
+> <network-id> <host-id>

+- where
+    * `<network-id>` denotes a network (e.g. an Ethernet)
+    * `<host-id>` denotes a host *within* the network
+- `<host-id>` must only be unique with respect to its network

+#### Routing and Fowarding

+- IP routers have several network interfaces or ports, (different from TCP/UDP port numbers) where they recieve/transmit datagrams
+- In IP networks a router getting a packet on some input port looks at the `DestinationAddress` field to determine the output port

+**Important points about routing**o

+A host address is tied to its location in the network, it is coupled to network topology when a host switches to another network it obtains another address and ongoing connections (TCP) break - IP therefore has no direct support for mobility.

+IP Routing is mostly concerned with networks, i.e. forwarding tables in routers mostly store `<network-id>`'s - it is the responsibility of the last router to deliver an IP datagram to the host connected.